 Novarite can only be mined from the great volcano Novanus on the island of Nuram, the largest and deepest volcano in the world.
 This suggests that novarite may originate from somewhere deep within the planet’s mantel or core, but no one knows for certain.
 Floating rocks containing novarite ore can also be found at high altitudes around the world, having been flung out when the Novanus undergoes an eruption.
 The fact that the moon, Atracus, is covered in volcanoes has led to speculation that novarite may be quite common there.

 Diamanium is a bluish, crystalline metal that is not found in nature.
 It is an advanced alchemical metal that was once forged using a now-lost process involving a variety of metals being mixed with diamond powder, and further refined in complex processes using high concentrations of aethergy and elemental light.
 Some diamanium armor and weapons dating back to the Age of Marada can still be found today.
 Significant efforts are being made to rediscover its exact formulation, but it thus far remains undiscovered.
 Diamanium has a detectable magical aura.

 Argent steel is a durable, alchemical alloy of silver and steel.
 It is not significantly different than normal steel, except that it has been alloyed with silver.
-Although this makes it more expensive, weapons forged of argent steel are extremely useful for fighting undead.
+Although this makes it more expensive, weapons forged of argent steel are extremely useful for fighting vampires, mortifants, and other undead.
 Furthermore, armor made of argent steel is more resistant to magic.
 All armor and weapons made from argent steel have a lustrous, metallic silver color.

-There are four major types of alchemical steel, which are distinguished by their composition and color.
+There are four major types of alchemical steel, distinguished by their composition and color.
 The most common is cobalt steel, which has a dark-blue metallic color.
 Azure steel has a shiny, light blue color.
 Viridian steel is a silvery green to deep-green steel and is popular with Eldrien.
 Cinnabar steel is a blood-red metallic color and when it is combined with chardite steel, it has a considerably menacing appearance.
 All alchemical steels are stronger than normal steel, offer some degree of magical resistance, and have a detectable magical aura.

 Dworghen steel is essentially the same as alchemical steel, but Dworghen steel is somewhat more common than alchemical steel.
 It also lacks both the magical aura and the magical resistance found in alchemical steels.
 All Dworghen steel has a smooth, but dull ocher color.

 Often called “black silver,” chardite steel is made from a rare black metal that is similar to silver.
 It has a detectable magical aura that is the reversal of silver and has other properties that seem opposite to silver as well.
-Any undead wearing chardite as armor are immune to the effects of silver and are not harmed by contact with silver.
-In addition, when worn, chardite steel is said to enhance necrolic energy.
+Any undead wearing chardite as armor is immune to the effects of silver and is not harmed by contact with silver.
+In addition, chardite steel is said to enhance necrolic energy.
 Because of these facts, chardite is commonly used as armor for undead (and is especially prized by vampires) or in weapons and magic items that harness necrolic energy.
 It is likewise favored by evil sorcerers and karcists specializing in death magic.

 Severite is a rare metal sometimes mistaken for lead due to its density and malleability.
 It is, however, much darker than pure lead (dark gray to black) and is difficult to alloy with other metals.
-As such, severite would be utterly useless were it not for its one astonishing virtue—it can utterly negate the effects of magic.
+As such, severite would be utterly useless were it not for its one astonishing virtue: it can utterly negate the effects of magic.

 Current theories suggest that severite causes a form of magnetic interference in the aether, disrupting magical energies in a haze of random disorder.
 But whatever the cause, two pounds are enough to completely suppress a person’s magical abilities, however powerful they are.
 Severite bonds (cuffs or manacles) are often used on prisoners who possess magical powers, and occasionally by mages and sorcerers wishing to temporarily hide their magical aura.

-Certain meteorites contain a golden meteoric iron called starshard, which stems from the ancient notion that meteors were fallen fragments of stars.
+Certain meteorites contain a golden meteoric iron called starshard, which stems from the now antiquated notion that meteors were fallen fragments of stars.
 Starshard is stronger than steel and has a much higher density; therefore, armor made of starshard is thinner and stronger, but has the same weight as normal steel armor.
 Starshard must be melted and shaped at very high temperatures, requiring that it be forged in special, high-temperature foundries.
 All armor and weapons made from starshard have a metallic gold color and a detectable magically aura.